Pacing your story feature

 • A pacing exercise

-Pacing is how the flow of your words affects the feel and mood of your scene.
+Pacing is how your words’ flow affects your scene’s feel and mood.
 The words you use, the length of your sentences, and the way you punctuate can change the reader’s reaction.

 Some scenes need to be fast-paced to create a feeling of intensity and tension.
 You may want other scenes to unfold with a more delicate touch.

-Using the following tricks, you’ll discover how easy it is to speed up or slow down your story.
+You’ll discover how easy it is to speed up or slow down your story using the following tricks.

 urgency in pacing